 Changes to your aid

-Undergraduate student - family contribution appeal
+Undergraduate student - estimated family contribution (EFC) appeal

-If you EFC is above zero, a review for a change in your EFC may help you receive more federal financial aid.
+If you EFC is above zero a review for a change in your EFC may help you receive more federal financial aid.
 This may be in the form of Federal Pell Grant funds or Federal Subsidized loan funds.

 If you or your family's financial situation has changed since filing the FAFSA due to special circumstances or if there are certain expenses not reflected on the FAFSA, you may submit a Special Circumstance Appeal.
 The following financial situations are examples of special circumstances that can be considered:

 - Loss of employment